Friendships and mental health

 What is friendship?

 There are different kinds of friendships.
 A good friend can make all the difference if you’re going through a rough time.
-Some friendships are supportive and others are about hanging out, banter and not about sharing how you’re feeling.
+Some friendships are supportive and others are about hanging out, banter and not so much sharing how you’re feeling.
 That’s OK.